we3lab/eeco/docs/optimize_emit.rst

         resolution="15m",
         consumption_units=u.kW
     )
-    # NOTE: second entry of the tuple can be ignored since it's for Pyomo
     optimized_emissions = pyo.value(battery.model.objective)

 If we print our results, we confirm that the optimal electricity profile has emissions of